eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 <img width="400" height="400" alt="image" src="https://github.com/user-attachments/assets/6b1a4680-bfd3-49b4-a303-d4e577e0b8b3" />

 Notice from the schematic, Dell uses a DS2501 EEPROM IC for its ID chip, which is a 512bit 1-Wire protocol EEPROM chip.
-This is where the serial number and power supply details are stored, which is then read by the laptop when the power supply is first plugged.
+This is where the serial number and power supply details are stored, which is then read by the laptop when the power supply is first plugged in.
 So in theory, if we read the data inside the DS2501 EEPROM, program it into our own ID chip and wire the data pin into the ID pin of our 4.5mm DC power jack, we should be able to bypass the authenticity check.

 So now, the whole system should look like this: